Ir Amim, Divided Jerusalem or United

-Living under occupation has been always been a striving drives towards maintaining an identity that shapes Palestinians in general and in Jerusalem in particular despite the situation.
+Living under occupation has always been a striving drive towards maintaining an identity that shapes Palestinians in general and in Jerusalem in particular despite the situation.

-In spite the fact that it might have been a weakness decades along that we Palestinians pretended the non existence of Israel; we were fighting a country that we considered a phantom, non existent, until it finally dawned on us; we found ourselves going from one phase of recognition after the other with strange resilience somehow from one hand; in holding up tighter as always on our identity, and, giving up one piece after the other of what Palestine is to us from the other hand .It started with the declaration of independence in 1988 ,and was crowned in Oslo in 1993.
+In spite the fact that it might have been a weakness decades along that we Palestinians pretended the non-existence of Israel; we were fighting a country that we considered a phantom, non-existent, until it finally dawned on us; we found ourselves going from one phase of recognition after the other with strange resilience somehow from one hand; in holding up tighter as always on our identity, and, giving up one piece after the other of what Palestine is to us on the other hand .It started with the declaration of independence in 1988 and was crowned in Oslo in 1993.

-As much as a Palestinian in a main stream Israeli view represents at his most a terrorist, and at his norm a laborer with no education or class.
-An Israeli in the view of a main stream Palestinian represents a soldier that at his best would assault him less, and at his norm a colonial; degrading, uprooting my presence, if not my existence.
+As much as a Palestinian in the mainstream Israeli view represents at his most a terrorist and at his norm a laborer with no education or class.
+An Israeli in the opinion of the mainstream Palestinian accounts for a soldier that at his best would assault him less, and at his norm a colonial; degrading, uprooting my presence, if not my existence.

-It is very sad, that we both as people failed to see each other.
-It is sad how most of us could do more than being brain washed and controlled by facts imposed on us with no sense of propriety and respect to our humanity, to our presence to the least on the same land.
+It is sorrowful that we both as people failed to see each other.
+It is sad how most of us could do more than being brainwashed and controlled by facts imposed on us with no sense of propriety and respect to our humanity, to our presence to the least on the same land.

 A harsh existence; it is true.
 Occupation cannot be decorated.
 It cannot but stay demonized.
-But reconciliation can occur.
-However, reconciliation cannot take place when Israel is failing to recognize that what is taking place in Jerusalem is not a unification of a city, but an assault and discrimination of a city.
+However, reconciliation can occur.
+However, reconciliation cannot take place when Israel is failing to recognize that what is happening in Jerusalem is not a unification of a city, but assault and discrimination of a city.

-Today, Israelis are more in denial to the fact of occupation that restricts us all from moving towards reconciled agreement.
+Today, Israelis are more in denial about the fact of occupation that restricts us all from moving towards reconciled agreement.

 Reconciliation means that we can see each other; see each other on the same eye level, not a superior for an inferior.
 It means that we can look together for what is just for both of us.

-And justice is not the eradication of Israel.
+Moreover, justice is not the eradication of Israel.
 Justice starts when Israel admits its fault towards the Palestinian people.
-Recognizing our faults is the first step towards reconciliation, the first step towards equality, the first step to unification.
+Recognizing our mistakes is the first step towards reconciliation, the first step towards equality, the first step to unification.

-Only then, it wouldn’t matter if a city were east or west.
-A wealthy west is not safe with a poor east.
+Only then, it would not matter if a city were east or west.
+A wealthy West is not safe with a poor east.

 Jerusalem today stands as the poorest city in Israel.
-Isn’t this a disgrace for a capital.it doesn’t matter if it s the capital of Israel or Palestine, what matters is that what stands as the holiest place on earth for three religions, is shattered and fractured in poverty.
+Isn’t this a disgrace for capital.It does not matter if its the capital of Israel or Palestine, what is important is that what stands as the holiest place on earth for three religions, is shattered and fractured in poverty.

-Jerusalem air is filled with vibes of frustration and fanatical feelings against the other.
+Jerusalem air is filled with vibes of frustration and passionate feelings against the other.

 It is true that we Palestinians are weaker in given terms of seized control.
-A Palestinian can barely breath outside the breathe of survival.
-The non-stop steady attempts of Israeli governments to alter the character of Jerusalem in its eastern part by fostering a critical Jewish mass, both territorial and demographic.
+A Palestinian can barely breathe the breath of survival.
+The non-stop consecutive attempts of Israeli governments to alter the character of Jerusalem in its eastern part by fostering a critical Jewish mass, both territorial and demographic.

 All these factors only promote anger and hatred.
 Submission is just a temporarily act, that will change in the proper opportunity into a revolution.

-It is true that people are striving to make a good living, and what we do is merely live.
-It appears like we try to adopt, imitate or follow Israeli more modern, democratic, way of living.
-People are confused between a bas Palestinian state of affairs and a more stable Israel.
+It is true that people are striving to make a healthy living, and what we do is merely live.
+It appears like we try to adapt, imitate or follow Israeli more modern, democratic, the way of living.
+People are confused between a Palestinian state of affairs and a more stable Israel.

 However, and despite all, in Jerusalem, Palestinians share what Rashid Khalidi states clearly about Palestinians as a whole: “It is not about emulating Israel, but to preserve an identity and set of institutions that are both Palestinian and Arab.

-“ For Palestinians the contrast could not be greater: they have yet to achieve self- determination, independence, or statehood, they are only now painfully integrating their feeble Para-state, which grew up in exile, In an administration with the limited powers the Israelis allow them; they have an economy in a shambles after three decades of occupation and several years of intifada, they control virtually no resources an have no real allies in the world .the Palestinians of course do have one asset in spite of everything ; a powerful sense of national identity , which we have seen they were able to develop and maintain in spite of extraordinary vicissutes .”
+“ For Palestinians the contrast could not be greater: they have yet to achieve self- determination, independence, or statehood, they are only now painfully integrating their feeble Para-state, which grew up in exile, In an administration with the limited powers the Israelis allow them; they have an economy in a shambles after three decades of occupation and several years of intifada, they control virtually no resources and have no real allies in the world .the Palestinians, of course, do have one asset despite everything; a powerful sense of national identity, which we have seen they were able to develop and maintain despite extraordinary vicissitudes .”

-Again, the word occupation should be the key word that both sides should hold up to.
-Israel theoretically unifying the city doesn’t serve it much.
-Regardless or the international laws, and the UNSC declaration in 1971 regarding Israeli de facto annexing of east Jerusalem: “ All legislative and administrative actions taken by Israel to change the status of the city of Jerusalem, including expropriation of land and properties, transfer of the occupied section, are totally invalid and cannot change the status. “
+Again, the word occupation should be the keyword that both sides should hold up to.
+Israel theoretically unifying the city does not serve it much.
+Regardless or the international laws, and the UNSC declaration in 1971 regarding Israeli de facto annexing of East Jerusalem: “ All legislative and administrative actions taken by Israel to change the status of the city of Jerusalem, including expropriation of land and properties, transfer of the occupied section, are totally invalid and cannot modify the state. “

-Even in 1980, when Israel aimed at legally entrenching the annexation, the UNSC again issued a clear declaration regarding the invalidity of the actions under international law. “ All legislative and administrative measures and actions taken by Israel, the occupying power, which have altered or purport to alter the character and status of the holy city of Jerusalem, and, in particular, the recent “basic Law’ on Jerusalem, are null and void and must be rescinded forthwith “.
+Even in 1980, when Israel aimed at legally entrenching the annexation, the UNSC again issued an explicit declaration regarding the invalidity of the actions under international law. “ All legislative and administrative measures and procedures were taken by Israel, the occupying power, which has altered or purport to alter the character and status of the holy city of Jerusalem, and, in particular, the recent “basic Law’ on Jerusalem, are null and void and must be rescinded forthwith .“

 So for Palestinians in Jerusalem, Israel is de facto state of occupation as well.